CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 * for processing register data under the Act on Secondary Use;
 * storage space (or quota) availability and resource (or billing units) consumption.

-You can browse through the guide using the navigation bar on the right side of this page or the search function.
+You can browse the guide using the navigation bar on the right side of this page or the search function.